TOP FIVE Danger Zones for dermal filler injections

 Facial Contouring & Anti-ageing: Non-Surgical doesn’t mean Non-Serious

-If you’ve read up on dermal fillers and how popular they have become for augmenting features and reducing facial lines and other signs of ageing – you’ll know that they are excellent for non-surgical facial contouring of the cheeks, jawline, nose and chin.
-They are the GO TO solution for non-surgical treatments and anti-ageing.
+If you’ve read up on dermal fillers and how popular they have become for augmenting features and reducing facial lines and other signs of aging – you’ll know that they are excellent for non-surgical facial contouring of the cheeks, jawline, nose, and chin.
+They are the GO-TO solution for non-surgical treatments and anti-aging.
+However, that does not mean they don’t have risks.
+Read on to become an educated consumer who fully understands the risks of dermal filler injections and what the top five danger zones are.

-- Filler injections are designed to replace lost facial volume due to muscle deterioration, bone atrophy and skin ageing.
+- Filler is designed to replace lost facial volume caused by;

 - But you’ll also want to know what the danger zones are for facial fillers or “dermal filler danger zones” and how to minimise your dermal filler injection risks.